openproto/protoconfig/README.md

 Any help wanted.
 Do you have idea, want to help, don't know how to start helping?

 Put an issue on this repo, create PR or ping us on the CNCF Slack (`@bwplotka`, `@brancz`)! 🤗

+### Roadmap

+Help wanted!

+* [ ] Documentation for using OpenConfig 1.0 by different language than supported by this repo.
+* [ ] Documentation for writing OpenConfig 1.0 plugin for different language than supported by this repo.
+* [ ] Publish formal RFC-compatible specification

 ## Initial Authors